+COUNT I

-COUNT I For Violations of Section 10(b) of The Exchange Act and Rule 10b-5 Promulgated Thereunder Against BD and The Individual Defendants
+For Violations of Section 10(b) of The Exchange Act and Rule 10b-5 Promulgated Thereunder Against BD and Polen

 376. Plaintiff repeats and realleges each and every allegation set forth above as if fully set forth herein.
-This Count is brought against BD and the Individual Defendants pursuant to

-Section 10(b) of the Exchange Act, 15 U.S.C. § 78j(b), and Rule 10b-5 promulgated thereunder, 17 C.F.R. § 240.10b-5, on behalf of Plaintiff and all other members of the Class.
+This Count is brought against BD and the Individual Defendants pursuant to Section 10(b) of the Exchange Act, 15 U.S.C. § 78j(b), and Rule 10b-5 promulgated thereunder, 17 C.F.R. § 240.10b-5, on behalf of Plaintiff and all other members of the Class.

 377. During the Class Period, BD and the Individual Defendants, while in possession of material adverse, non-public information, disseminated or approved the false or misleading statements and/or omissions alleged herein, which each defendant knew or recklessly disregarded were false or misleading in that they misrepresented material facts and/or failed to disclose material facts necessary in order to make the statements made, in light of the circumstances under which they were made, not misleading.
-Defendants carried out a plan, scheme, and course of conduct that: (i) deceived the investing public, including Plaintiff and other Class members, as alleged herein, regarding the intrinsic value of BD common stock; (ii) caused the price of BD common stock to be artificially inflated and/or maintained artificial inflation in the price of BD common stock; and (iii) caused Plaintiff and other members of the Class to purchase BD common stock at artificially inflated prices that did not reflect their true value.
-In furtherance of this unlawful scheme, plan, and course of conduct, BD and the Individual Defendants took the actions set forth herein while using the means and instrumentalities of interstate commerce and the facilities of a national securities exchange.
+Defendants carried out a plan, scheme, and course of conduct that: (i) deceived the investing public, including Plaintiff and other Class members, as alleged herein, regarding the intrinsic value of BD common stock; (ii) caused the price of BD common stock to be artificially inflated and/or maintained artificial inflation in the price of BD common stock; and (iii) caused Plaintiff and other members of the Class to transact in BD Securities at artificially inflated (or deflated) prices that did not reflect their true value.
+In furtherance of this unlawful scheme, plan, and course of conduct, BD and the